Naresh-kumar-B-N/druidpy/README.md

   - Post a lookup
   - Delete a lookup
   - Query the datasource
+  - Get the meta details about datasource/Lookup/node
+  - Get the status of nodes
-  - Get the details about datasources & lookups
+  - Get the details about overlord leader & coordinator leader
+  - Get the lookup status
+  - Get the list of datasources/intervals/segments/lookups

 # Usage